Tell us about a project you worked on you are especially proud of and why. What was your role?

 Can you share one music production tip?

-For acoustic cello, use an omnimic close to the bridge angles slightly towards the right f-hole of the cello.
-This is the side of the cello with the bass bar, plus, the cellist won't hit your equipment with their bow.
+For acoustic cello, use your chosen mic close to the bridge on the players right side, angled towards the right f-hole of the cello.
+The lower frequencies of the cello resonate in all directions but the highs only project outward and up toward that placement.
+Also, the cellist won't hit your equipment with their bow.
 A room mic is great too; the length of the fundamental frequency of the lowest note (c2) at equal temperament is approx 5.3 meters or 17.31 feet.

 For electric cello, the best electric hands down is the NS design CR series.
 I endorse the NS CR4.
 A direct signal combined with a mic on the bridge (tweak of course for balance) produces a beautiful consistent tone, which can be difficult to achieve with an acoustic.
 I have recorded this way with Riot Games for League of Legends and the results are stunning.